-Blue hair boy Raku Ichijou is the son of the Yakuza, and the anime girl with blonde hair, Kosaki Onodera, is the daughter of a gangster.
+Blue hair boy Raku Ichijou is the son of the Yakuza and cute girl Kosaki Onodera is the daughter of a gangster.
 They have to pretend to be in love in order to stop an all-out war between the Yakuza and the gangsters from happening.
-But blue hair boy made a promise to the blonde-haired girl BFF Chitoge, when they were kids, that they would get married.
+But blue hair boy made a promise to the Kosaki’s BFF Chitoge, when they were kids, that they would get married.

 But he didn’t know it was actually her, and she doesn’t know it was actually him.
 BFF actually likes him, but he doesn’t know that, and he actually likes BFF either, and actually blue hair boy and blonde hair girl like each other, but they are pretending to love each other.
 Now Kosaki and her ex-BFF Chitoge hate each other.

 The anime focuses on the daily antics of this couple who have been forced into a relationship in order to maintain the city’s peace.

 The second the anime started it put me into a trance, it immediately felt like I was sucked into another world, within seconds Neskoi hooked me in.
 It brings you in, just to take you back out again.
 That is what I like about Nsekoi, the characters don’t develop, it isn’t realistic at all, and for the most part, it’s just silly stuff stacked on top of silly with great emphasis on being funny.